-- Hand a sheet to each child and everyone competes against each other.
-I’d recommend this variation for Senior Primary ONLY.
-Have them turn around and place their sheet on their chair and they kneel on the floor.
+- Hand a sheet to each child and everyone competes against each other (great for older children).
+Have them turn around and place their sheet on their chair and kneel on the floor.
 Then, when it’s time to sing, everyone turns around and stands up.
-It provides some great movement.

-- Give each class a sheet and everyone can gather around their teacher and play against classes.
-This is great for larger primaries and young kids.
+- Give each class a sheet and classes gather around their teacher and play against classes.
+This is great for larger and/or younger Primaries.
 Again, everyone can turn around to face the front when you sing.